goje-softwares/goje-frontend/DOCS.md

 ## Folder/File Structure

-in order for easly reading the source here is some explenation of some importand files and folders:
+for easy reading of the source here is an explanation of some important files and folders:

 - /cypress: find all the testing stuff here
-- /scripts: some scripts for easy developing experince and wiping database for testing purposes
+- /scripts: some scripts for easy developing experience and wiping database for testing purposes
 - /src: real application
   - /Components: react components
-  - /Context: react contenxts
+  - /Context: react contexts
   - /Global: app global settings
-  - /Hooks: react custome hooks
+  - /Hooks: react custom hooks
   - /Pages: Pages of application
   - App.jsx: main file and routings

-also i do my best to get the 'code should speaks it self' approach so if you are a React developer it shouldent be hard to work with source code
+also, i do my best to get the 'code should speak it self approach so if you are a React developer it shouldn't be hard to work with source code